xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 Beyond that begins the realm of dead-locks.
 Figure 9 shows a horizon state which contains one determined entry and another undetermined entry.

-                       R(i,a) -->--.
+                         R(a) -->--.
                                     \
-                                   ( i )----> R(i)
+                                     +---[ op(i) ]---( i )----> R(i)
                                     /
-                   R(i,b) = ? -->--'
+                     R(b) = ? -->--'

-          Figure 9: A mouth state with a fix entry recipe R(x,a).
+          Figure 9: A mouth state with a determined entry 'R(a)' and an undetermined entry 'R(b)'.

-Every undetermined entry has its origin in a mouth state that is unable to perform interference.
-Every determined entry has its origin in a spring or a mouth state that performed interference.
-Interference happens only if all entries are determined.
-Thus, any mouth state that performs interference finally has its roots in a spring.
-As a consequence, the following statement can be made. i<review the logic! initial state = spring? no>
+The init state is the first state that is entered.
+It has at least one recipe 'R(outside)', i.e. the recipe to be applied when coming from 'outside' the state machine.
+If it has another entry that is undetermined, then the init state becomes a horizon state.

+Every determined entry can be traced back to a spring or a mouth state that performed interference.
+Every undetermined entry can be traced back to a mouth state that is unable to perform interference.
+Any transition sequence starts at the initial state which is either a spring or a horizon state.
+If it is a spring it propagates a determined recipe to the next mouth state.
+Any mouth state propagates determined recipes as long as all entries are determined.
+This continues until the recipe propagation hits a mouth state that is unable to determine all of its entries.
+However, at least the entry by which it is reached is determined.

 STATEMENT: